CalyxOS/calyxos.org/pages/_posts/2021-04-08-big-april-update.md

 * Add a Global cleartext network traffic restriction toggle to prevent all non-TLS traffic from leaving the device (including the OS, system apps and installed apps) Settings -> System -> Developer Options -> Restrict cleartext network traffic
 * Include a Sensitive Phone Numbers list, hiding them from the call log.
 * Dialer also gets a new helpline contact list based on the above.
 (Dialer -> Menu -> Helpline) for easy access.
 Thanks [LineageOS](https://lineageos.org/Changelog-25/)!
-* Add feature to optionally scamble the lockscreen PIN.
+* Add feature to optionally scramble the lockscreen PIN.
 Settings -> Security -> Screen lock -> Scramble layout
-* The "Background data" toggle is now able to restrict background network access competelely (even when using Wi-Fi) and as such has been renamed
+* The "Background data" toggle is now able to restrict background network access completely (even when using Wi-Fi) and as such has been renamed
 * Wi-Fi timeout feature - like our bluetooth timeout feature, now CalyxOS users have similar functionality to automatically turn off Wi-Fi after a certain time.
 Settings -> Network & Internet -> Wi-Fi -> Wi-Fi preferences -> Turn off Wi-Fi automatically
 * microG: v0.2.18.204714
 * Chromium: 89.0.4389.105
-* Seedvault: Allow verify and re-generating the 12 word recovery code
+* Seedvault: Allow verifying and re-generating the 12 word recovery code
 * Ability to install Chromium (Trichrome) updates via F-Droid
 * Add caffeine, heads up, Sync, AmbientDisplay, USB Tether and AOD QS Tiles from LineageOS
 * Fix TTS Engine crash